SG345/etrack/README.md

 API 2 - List the events corresponding to a particular device id
 ***

-## Installation and Running
+## Installation / Usage

+After cloning the repository:

-1) "pip install -r requirements.txt" ; Django version - 1.9 & "djangorestframework" is required.
+1) "pip install -r requirements.txt" ; Django version - 1.9.1 & "djangorestframework" is required.

-2) "python manage.py runserver"
+2) "python manage.py runserver" to start the server.
+A new terminal tab may be used and CURL POST/GET requests may be used to test the API endpoints.

 ## Endpoints